-Sophie Oduyale and Flavia Yousaf joined the team as Graduate Teaching Assistants in 2016.
+Sophie Oduyale and Flavia Ghouri joined the team as Graduate Teaching Assistants in 2016.
 They are also registered pharmacists and assist with teaching in the department as well as working on their respective PhD projects.
 Sophie is currently working on investigating intravenous drug compatibility in hospital practice and Flavia’s project is focused on antimicrobial resistance and antibiotic use in pregnancy.